vladar21/pimp-my-english/Readme.md

 - Links to used resources, codes, images, and texts, citing authorship and sources.

 ## Future Features
+- Implement different administrator roles, such as owner, content manager, and support, to better manage and maintain the platform.
 - Expansion of functionality to include voice commands and multilingual word sets.
 - Introduction of gamification elements to increase user engagement.
 - Integration with additional payment gateways for broader accessibility.